AY2324S2-CS2103T-W08-4/tp/docs/DeveloperGuide.md

         Expected: Error result.
 The new name dummy3 already exists.

 ### Setting name of a project
-    Assuming IS1128 project and Coding project coexist
+    Assuming IS1128 project and Coding Project coexist

-        Test case: set name Coding Project /of IS1128 project
+        Test case: set name Coding project /of IS1128 project
         Expected: Successful result.
 Ui updates the name of IS1128 project to Coding Project (Project name is case sensitive)

-        Test case: set name Coding project /of IS1128 project
+        Test case: set name Coding Project /of IS1128 project
         Expected: Error result.
 The new name Coding project is a duplicate of the existing project name.

 ## Appendix: Effort